charmplusplus/charm/doc/jade/manual.rst

 Charm++
 =======

-Charm++ is an object-oriented parallel programming library for C. It differs from traditional message passing programming libraries (such as MPI) in that Charm++ is “message-driven”.
+Charm++ is an object-oriented parallel programming library for C++.
+It differs from traditional message passing programming libraries (such as MPI) in that Charm++ is “message-driven”.
 Message-driven parallel programs do not block the processor waiting for a message to be